 One may say that the above all takes money and I would agree, however, I would also agree the reason the person does what they do is because of their love or commitment to something other than money.
 The money is the means by which they can accomplish their goals.

-On the other hand there are the people who believe that money is their only motivator.
+On the other hand, there are people who believe that money is their only motivator.
 Sometimes these people believe they have to prove to people they can be successful in sales and their way of proving it is to be the top achiever in their organization.
-It's great to have sales people like this is an organization however I always challenge these people on why being the top achiever is important to them.
+It’s great to have salespeople like this is an organization however I always challenge these people on why being the top achiever is important to them.
 You might be surprised at what they tell you.
-Sure, the accolade for being at the top is great and the financial reward is the best - however, what they do with the money is the more interesting question.
-That's what is important to them.
+Sure, the accolade for being at the top is great and the financial reward is the best – however, what they do with the money is the more interesting question.
+That’s what is important to them.